PhysisVerse/metadata/README.md

-# Physis Metadata Repository
+# Physis Ecosystem Metadata Repository

-This repository serves as the **canonical source of metadata and digital assets** for all tokens, products, and ecosystem components within the **Physis Network**.
+This repository serves as the **canonical source of metadata and digital assets** for all tokens, products, and ecosystem components within **Physis**.

 ## Purpose